 - CPI-Adjusted Total Cost: $4.9 billion

 Usually, floods and snowstorms are sort of mutually exclusive.
-That’s the thing about snow, it usually stays where it lands.
-Which, while pretty annoying when it comes to shoveling your driveway, it does mean that you’re not likely to be swept away in a “flash snow” unless you’re mountaineering.
+That’s the thing about snow: It usually stays where it lands.
+Which, although pretty annoying when it comes to shoveling your driveway, it does mean that you’re not likely to be swept away in a “flash snow” unless you’re mountaineering.
 Of course, that had to make the winter storms of 1995-1996 especially frustrating for many residents of the hardest hit areas.
 The one to three feet of snow dumped on the Northeast from Jan.
 6-8 was bad enough — Philadelphia got over two feet in a single day — but it only got worse when things suddenly warmed up.
 The massive snowfall turned into a massive flood — killing 33 people and forcing another 200,000 to evacuate.

 Freeze, Cold Wave of 1983

 - Dates: Dec.
 15-25, 1983

 - CPI-Adjusted Total Cost: $5.2 billion